Kaalig/OverTheWire-Walkthrough/README.md

 Commands you may need to solve this level ls , cd , cat , file , du , find

+We have now access to the bandit0 machine, let's **ls** in order to discover what is in there. **ls** can let us see the content of a directory.
+IMAGE bandit0_3
+Bingo !
+Now we just have to open this file using **cat**  . **cat** let us print the file in a standard output.
+IMAGE BANDIT0_4

+Bravo !
+This one was fast and easy but still !
+You completed your first bandit level !
+Don't forget to **save** the **password** in your password file also.

+*Note : You wouldn't be able to hop from level to level using SSH from another SSH session.
+You need to connect to a level using your own root machine and not the bandit one !!*

 ### Level 1 - 2